How To Avoid The Most Common Mistakes That Home Cooks Make

 How to stop making common cooking mistakes in your home kitchen, and what do to instead.

-At some point in their life, most everyone has to cook something for themselves, unless you have a private chef cooking for you every day.
+At some point in their life, almost everyone has to cook something for themselves, unless you have a private chef cooking for you every day.
 If you're an avid foodie, or you're one of those people who "burn water", we've got some great strategies on how to avoid the commonly made mistakes in your residential kitchen, and actually, be a much better home cook.

 - How to stop making common cooking mistakes in your home kitchen, and what do to instead.